-You can also press the remote's Power button to place the projector in the Off state while it is running.
+To turn the projector off, press the remote's Power button to place the projector in the Off state while it is running.
 When the Power button is pressed twice (once to start the power-down process and a second time to verify that you want to power the projector off), the lamp turns off and the LED blinks green for one (1) minute while the fans continue to run to cool the lamp.
 While the LED is blinking green, the projector does not accept any keypad and remote control input.